 - Incompetent skills of surgeons and assistants

 In many cases, poor post-operation monitoring can cause left objects to remain undiscovered until serious damage has already been done.
 Sharp objects such as scalpels and forceps can puncture organs and cause internal bleeding as a patient moves, while sponges and gauze can cause life-threatening infections and debilitating pain.
 If patents do not undergo emergency surgery to remove a foreign object, the consequences can potentially be fatal.

 Retain No-Risk Representation Today

-If a surgeon has left a foreign object inside your body during surgery, you may be entitled to pursue monetary compensation for medical expenses, pain and suffering, and lost income by filing a personal injury claim with the assistance of a skilled Weston medical malpractice lawyer from Rash Mueller.
+If a surgeon has left a foreign object inside your body during surgery, you may be entitled to pursue monetary compensation for medical expenses, pain and suffering, and lost income by filing a personal injury claim with the assistance of a skilled Weston retained surgical item injury lawyer from Rash Mueller.
 Having represented hundreds of clients throughout the greater Weston area, we can provide the results-driven advocacy you need to maximize your chances of securing a fair settlement for your suffering.

 Countless clients have trusted our firm for the following reasons:

 - More than 40 years of collective, and successful legal experience